Uber, the user-driven taxi service, swept into the transport industry by storm a few years back.

-Truck drivers using Uber Freight application, which is installed into a smartphone, can find loads to transport whenever they want to work.
+Truck drivers using the Uber Freight application, installed into a smartphone, can find loads to transport whenever they want to work.

 And this helps them to take the guesswork out of deciding what jobs a driver wants.

-Uber reports that with a simple click of a button, a procedure that used to take some hours and several telephone conversations to arrange can now be organized.
+With a simple click of a button through Uber reports, a procedure that used to take some hours and several telephone conversations to arrange can now be organized.

-Truckers are able to access the mobile app after they have been vetted and scan for a load that needs to be passed.
+Truckers can access the mobile app after vetting and scanning for a load that needs to be passed.

-Uber Freight’s solution to the trucking industry is helping to overcome several common problems faced by the owner operators today.
+Uber Freight’s solution helps the trucking industry to overcome several common problems faced by the owner-operators today.

-Although the company has been around for a few years on the market, Uber claims that by solving today’s drivers’ concerns and seeking a creative way to address them.
+Although the company has been around for a few years on the market; Uber claims that solving today’s drivers’ concerns and seeking a creative way to address them.

 Uber Freight claims that the app and service will eradicate many of the industry’s pain points together.

-Uber Freight worked with industry professionals, leading technologists, as well as truck drivers themselves while developing the app and the fundamental principles of the service.
+Uber Freight worked with industry professionals and leading technologists while developing the app and the fundamental principles.

 Uber and Telematics

-Uber provides drivers comparative data on their driving skills by analyzing the travel data for, harsh braking, speed acceleration, or dangerous cornering, but also stores data to find location-specific trends or long-term driver.
+Uber provides drivers comparative data on their driving skills.
+And this is done by analyzing the travel data for harsh braking, speed acceleration, or dangerous cornering.
+And also stores data to find location-specific trends or long-term drivers.

-They will, at the same time, collect valuable and useful information about routes, weather, and driver reactions.
+At the same time, the app collects valuable and useful information about routes, weather, and driver reactions.

 This long-term data may be particularly helpful in Uber’s research on autonomous car development.

-Uber share systems use a trustworthy dealer’s GPS tracking systems to track the position of the truck driver, and often monitor the vehicle operator.
+Uber share systems use a trustworthy dealer’s GPS tracking systems to track the truck driver’s position and often monitor the vehicle operator.

-As a result, critical data is collected and sent for processing as well as long-term storage on the Uber servers.
+As a result, critical data is collected and sent for processing and long-term storage on the Uber servers.

 The device assesses drivers’ driving habits and notifies officials when dangerous driving habits occur.

-Of this reason, all Uber drivers, as well as customers, are assured their safety by simply guaranteeing that whenever a driver is chosen for a trip, the drivers are focused on the road.
+For this reason, all Uber drivers, as well as customers, are assured their safety,

-Uber uses these data to cut off drivers they believe are excessively unsafe or work poorly.
-Uber may use the data for potential reference, too.
+Uber uses this data to cut off drivers they believe are excessively unsafe or work poorly.

 The GPS System also tracks the following.